-The filing of the notice of appeal starts the clock running on the appeals process and there are prescribed deadlines from this point on.
-The petitioner submits a legal brief detailing the alleged errors of law made by the trial court, and the respondent or appellee (the party that prevailed at the trial) writes a response.
+The filing of the notice of appeal starts the clock on the appeals process.
+From that point, other prescribed deadlines begin running.
+The petitioner must submit a legal brief detailing the trial court's alleged errors of law.
+The respondent or appellee (the party that prevailed at the trial) then has time to write a response.

 Whether the appeals court hears oral arguments or issues a ruling based solely on the written briefs, the court will either:

-- Affirm the decision;
+- Affirm the decision

-- Order a new trial;
+- Order a new trial

-- Modify the ruling in some way;
+- Modify the ruling in some way

 What are the odds of a successful appeal?